 Our new webinar series exploring social pedagogy concepts during turbulent times launched on 17th June as part of the International Online Conference with a webinar on the Common Third.
 (If you missed it, you can watch a recording here.)
 Run in partnership with both the Social Pedagogy Association (US) and the Social Pedagogy Professional Association (UK), each webinar is free to attend and we’re keen for you to share any reflections, ideas and examples you have to offer.
-Please do get in touch with us if you’d like to actively contribute to any of the upcoming webinars.
+Please get in touch with us if you’d like to actively contribute to any of the upcoming webinars.

 27/04/21 – 10-11am: Haltung – often translated as ethos or stance, this German term refers to the way in which we bring our values and beliefs to life in the interactions with others.
 We’re looking forward to great discussions about how we can be authentic at a time when our Haltung is challenged.
 Join us and share your perspective (register here).

 26/05/21 – 10-11am: Lifespace – the concept of lifespace highlights that much of the support we offer in social pedagogical practice happens in the space that people inhabit, in their homes, their community, their lives.
 Lifespace also emphasises the importance of everyday activities to develop meaningful relationships.
 Join us to explore what working in the lifespace means within the context of the pandemic.(register here).

 And here is an overview of previous webinars in the series, together with links to the video recordings (where available):